Please Rotate Your Device

 2. Not be in a rush.

 3. Give you time to exercise your option to renew as a last resort.
-You should just try to work out a new deal with the landlord prior to your notice date (we go into more detail in his post: Do Not Exercise Your Option to Renew.
+You should just try to work out a new deal with the landlord prior to your notice date by submitting a letter of intent (LOI) instead of triggering the option to renew.

 4. Show your landlord that you are taking this project very seriously and it will not be a slam dunk renewal for them.